 The school and/or the Office of Catholic Schools reserve the right to monitor user's online activities, to access, to review any electronic communication or files on these devices.

 The school and/or the Office of Catholic Schools also reserve the right to disclose them to parents, guardians, teachers, administrators, or law enforcement authority, as it deems necessary.
-This agreement complies with all laws associate with blocking inappropriate content that is dangerous for minors.
+This agreement complies with all laws associated with blocking inappropriate content that is dangerous for minors.

 All electronic communications to or from any Archdiocesan preschool, elementary or high school shall reflect the Christian principles upon which the school is founded, in support of its mission, Catholic identity and educational goals.
+Inappropriate communication through any technological means is subject to discipline at the school level.
 All computing devices at the school are school property.
 The school and/or the Office of Catholic Schools reserve the right to view e-mails sent from or to the school and/or any Internet sites accessed on these devices.
 (Archdiocesan Policy #4030)